-Police reinforcements soon arrived, closed Main Street and wrested back control of the street.
-However, history had been made.
+News of the incident at Cooper's Do-nuts apparently spread quickly several blocks west to Main Street, where a number of LGBTQ-friendly bars and clubs were located.
+There, people spilled onto the street, openly venting their long-simmering anger.
+Police reinforcements soon arrived to the area to contain the "riot."
+They closed Main Street and wrested back control of the street.
+History, however, had been made.
 For the first time in America, LGBTQ people stood up in open resistance to police harassment and abuse.

-When the Black Cat Tavern opened its doors to the LGBTQ community in the Silver Lake neighborhood of Los Angeles (3909 Sunset Boulevard) in November 1966, there were about 80 known gay bars in Los Angeles.
-Although the LGBTQ community still faced California laws at the time that targeted them, for several years the Los Angeles police mostly left them unharassed.
-Yet, at the same time that the Black Cat Tavern opened, California elected a new governor, Ronald Reagan, and he would enter office that following January.
-Los Angeles authorities apparently felt compelled to demonstrate their commitment to "law and order" and remind the LGBTQ community of the law.
-At midnight on New Year’s Eve, 1967, plainclothes Los Angeles police officers, having infiltrated the bar that evening, began beating and arresting celebrating patrons for “lewd conduct” (same-sex kissing).
+When the Black Cat Tavern opened its doors at 3909 Sunset Boulevard to the LGBTQ community, in the Silver Lake neighborhood of Los Angeles, in November 1966, there were about 80 known gay bars in the city.
+Although the LGBTQ community still then faced California laws that targeted them, for several years Los Angeles police mostly left them unharassed.
+Yet, at the time the Black Cat Tavern opened, California elected Ronald Reagan as its new governor and he would enter office that following January.
+In keeping with Reagan's winning campaign themes, Los Angeles authorities apparently felt compelled to demonstrate their own commitment to "law and order" and remind the LGBTQ community of the law.
+At midnight, on New Year’s Eve, 1967, plainclothes Los Angeles police officers, having infiltrated the bar that evening, began beating and arresting celebrating patrons for “lewd conduct” (same-sex kissing).
 Uniformed officers also swarmed the establishment.
 In all, 14 people were arrested.
-Two patrons tried fleeing to New Faces (4001 Sunset Boulevard), another gay bar just down the street, pursued by officers.
+Two patrons tried fleeing to New Faces, another gay bar just down the street at 4001 Sunset Boulevard, pursued by officers.
 When the two were captured in New Faces and arrested, officers then demanded to see the manager.
 Bar employees pointed to the manager, a woman named Lee Roy, referring to her by name.
 Officers, apparently mistaking her name for “Leroy” and assuming that she was a male wearing a dress (then a crime in California), took to inflicting a severe beating on her.
 A bartender attempted to protest, but also ended up being beaten.
 Police justified their actions that evening by claiming that they had to contain “rioting.”

-The LGBTQ community was not going to stand for it.
-On February 11, 1967, 200 people assembled outside the Black Cat Tavern for a public demonstration, organized by PRIDE (Personal Rights in Defense and Education, founded by Steve Ginsburg in Los Angeles in 1966) and the SCCRH (Southern California Council on Religion and Homophile).
-They protested the police abuses and civil rights violations inflicted on their community.
-Surprised at this unprecedented LGBTQ push-back and fearing a riot, the city deployed a large number of police into the neighborhood.
+The LGBTQ community did not stand for it.
+Several weeks later, on February 11, 1967, 200 people assembled outside the Black Cat Tavern for a public demonstration, organized by PRIDE (Personal Rights in Defense and Education, founded by Steve Ginsburg in Los Angeles in 1966) and the SCCRH (Southern California Council on Religion and Homophile).
+They protested all the police abuses and civil rights violations inflicted on their community.
+Surprised by such an unprecedented LGBTQ push-back and fearing a riot, city leaders reacted by having a large number of police deployed into the neighborhood.
 Demonstrators, however, would not give police any legitimate excuse to assault and arrest anyone and carefully adhered to all laws and ordinances.
-The event was the first organized public LGBTQ protest in Los Angeles and one of the earliest and largest held in the U.S. until that time.
-It was especially significant for the time that LGBTQ demonstrators were willing to risk potential violence, rejection, and retribution by coming out publicly in protest.
+The event was the first organized public LGBTQ protest in Los Angeles and one of the earliest and largest held in the U.S., until that time.
+It was especially significant for the time, in that LGBTQ people were willing to come out publicly to protest and risk potential violence, rejection and retribution.